Arcana/node-dota2/README.md

 Sends a message to the Game Coordinator requesting the Hall of Fame data for `week`.
 Provide a callback or listen for the `hallOfFameData` event for the Game Coordinator's response.
 Requires the GC to be ready (listen for the `ready` event before calling).

+#### requestPlayerInfo(account_ids)
+* `account_ids` - Either a single or array of Account IDs (lower 32-bits of a 64-bit Steam ID) of desired user(s) player info.

+Sends a message to the Game Coordinator requesting one or multiple `account_ids` player information.
+This includes their display name, country code, team info and sponsor, fantasy role, official information lock status, and if the user is marked as a pro player.
+Requesting multiple ids will result in multiple events being emitted.
+Listen for the `playerInfoData` event for the Game Coordinator's response.
+Requires the GC to be ready (listen for the `ready` event before calling).

 ### Matches
 #### requestMatches(criteria, [callback])